jkomoros/boardgame/TUTORIAL.md

 That helps ensure that you don't accidentally check in secret things into version control, like production database DSNs.

+### Ensuring your game is well tested

+It's important to save robust tests to ensure your games continue to behave as expected.

+`boardgame-util` has a special `create-golden` mode that makes it easy to record game play, generating golden game runs that can then be compared to current behavior of your game in `go test`.

+You run that tool from within a game package.
+It's similar to running `boardgame-util serve`, except instead of using all of the game packages listed in your config, it only uses the package in the current directory.
+It wires it up so that it uses a storage layer that creates json files for each game and its states, stores them in `testdata/golden`, and also creates a `golden_test.go` that automatically loads up all of the games in that directory and ensures that the current behavior matches.

+So the workflow is that every so often, sit in the game package, and run `boardgame-util create-golden`.
+Then create a few new games that exercise interesting behavior, and as long as they behave as expected, check them in.
+Every so often you can run the command and create new ones; the existing ones won't be removed.

+It's important that your game is deterministic for the same inputs, so its behavior doesn't change and can be compared to tests.
+In particular, only ever use state.Rand() for randomness, as its state is seeded deterministically based on the game id and version.

 ### Creating a more production-ready server

 Check out the "Creating your own game" section above before reading this section.